 How to write a divergence operator(∇•F) in LaTeX?

-Divergence operator is written in the form of the dot product of gradient operator() and vector.
+Divergence operator is written in the form of a dot product of the gradient operator() and vector.

 div F= F (vector)